nbush257/cibrrig/readme.md

 # CIBRRIG
 ---
+**Updated 2024-04-08**
-## Usage
+## Description
 Code to integrate the hardware and software on the Neuropixel rig in JMB 971 at Seattle Childrens Research Institute, Center for Integrative Brain Research (SCRI-CIBR)
 This code is maintained by Nick Bush in the Ramirez Lab and is subject to change.

 The rig is designed to monitor breathing and behavior in a head-fixed mouse while recording from neuropixels throughout the brain.
-Rig is capable of hot-swap
+Rig is capable of hot-swap between awake and anesthetized preps.

 Code *should* be executable both locally or on the HPC (cybertron, sasquatch coming soon)

 ---
+## Installation
+(Recommended): Use a virtual environment like conda Change directory to the path with the `setup.py` file `cd /path/to/cibrrig`
+Install using pip
+`pip install .`

+This should install the `iblenv` dependencies as well.

+Helper packages (Packages from other groups (e.g., kilosort)) should live in `C:/helpers` on the NPX computer so they are available to all users

+---
 ## Data structure and quickstart

+Main entry points can be run from anywhere as long as the package has been pip installed `npx_run_all` -  Performs backup, preprocess, and spikesorting `backup` - Just performs backup
+`npx_preproc <session_path>` - Just performs preprocessing and extraction.

 We will save data in a way consistent with the **O**pen **N**europhysiology **E**nvironment ([**ONE**](https://github.com/int-brain-lab/ONE))
 For a detailed description of filenames and structure see:[ONE Naming](https://github.com/int-brain-lab/ONE/blob/main/docs/Open_Neurophysiology_Environment_Filename_Convention.pdf)